 - Student Population: 16,290

-- Derby is ranked as the 2nd best place in the country to make a living based on a comparison of median wages versus mortgage repayments, cost of living and the health of the job market.
-In 2016, Derby ranked 6th in the UK in terms of average weekly wages and joint 4th for super-fast digital connectivity.
+- Derby is ranked as the second best place in the country to make a living, based on a comparison of median wages versus mortgage repayments, cost of living and the health of the job market.
+In 2016, Derby ranked sixth in the UK in terms of average weekly wages and joint fourth for super-fast digital connectivity.

 - Arguably the birthplace of the Industrial Revolution, Derby is now home to world-leading engineering and advanced manufacturing firms including Rolls-Royce, Toyota and Bombardier.

 - Derbyshire is home to the Y Not? and Download Festivals and there are great live music venues in the city too.
 Derby’s nightlife is centred around Friar Gate area, with many clubs and bars.